EPFL-Center-for-Imaging/mousetumornet/README.md

 - [Install the package](#installation)
 - [Follow the usage instructions](#usage-in-napari)

-## Input data
+## Input data specifications

 Make sure that your input data is compatible with our model.
 To check the integrity of your input data, read [Input data requirements](documentation/data_specs.md).

-**Sample data:** A few example images from our training dataset are available for download on [Zenodo](https://sandbox.zenodo.org/record/1205983/files/1493.tif). *The full training set is also there. [??]*
+**Sample data:** (Option 1) A few example images from our training dataset are available for download on [Zenodo](https://sandbox.zenodo.org/record/1205983/files/1493.tif). *(Option 2) The full training set. [??]*

 ## Hardware requirements

-Installing both PyTorch and TorchVision with CUDA support and using a modern GPU for inference is strongly recommended.

-We report the following runtimes for inference on our [example image](), which has a size of `177×297×320 px`.
+Installing PyTorch with CUDA support and using a GPU for inference is strongly recommended.
+We report the following runtimes for inference on a GPU and CPU, respectively:

 - GPU (RTX 3060, 12 GB RAM): **12 sec**.
 - CPU (AMD Ryzen 9 5900X (Zen 3, 64MB L3), 12 Threads): **68 sec**.